 Autumn is in full swing here at the Court Jeweller HQ, and I’ve been in the mood to discuss a rather autumnal jewelry design: diamond ornaments in the shape of ears of wheat.
 Today, we’re talking about one interesting royal example of the type, the Teck Ears of Wheat Tiara.

 We first encounter this set of diamond wheat ear ornaments, able to be worn in various configurations on a tiara frame, in the collection of Princess Mary Adelaide of Cambridge, later the Duchess of Teck.
-She may not have been the first owner of the ornaments — we don’t know precisely how old they are — but ears of wheat, perhaps these very ones, were definitely in her jewelry box early on.
+She may not have been the first owner of the ornaments—we don’t know precisely how old they are—but ears of wheat, perhaps these very ones, were definitely in her jewelry box early on.
 The Glasgow Herald reported that, for a state ball at Buckingham Palace in the summer of 1857, Princess Mary Adelaide’s gown “was ornamented with diamonds and silver wheat ears,” and she “wore a wreath of silver wheat ears round [her] head.”
-(The design was popular; the Princess Royal also wore a tiara made of ears of wheat for the same ball.)

-Mary Adelaide was painted in the Ears of Wheat Tiara, the Diamond Hoop Necklace, and her diamond stomacher by Hermann Schmiechen in 1882.
-Here’s a close-up of the tiara from that portrait.
+Mary Adelaide was painted in the Ears of Wheat Tiara and her diamond stomacher by Hermann Schmiechen in 1882.
+(She also wears the Teck Hoop Necklace and pearl drop earrings in the portrait.)
 We don’t know precisely how many diamond ears of wheat she owned, but counting up individual ears from various images through history suggest that there may be as many as twelve or fourteen.

 When the Duchess of Teck died in 1897, the diamond ears of wheat were inherited by her youngest son, Prince Alexander.
 When he married Princess Alice of Albany, a granddaughter of Queen Victoria, in 1904, he presented the tiara to her as a wedding present.
 She wore the ears of wheat on her wedding day, although it can be a bit tough to spot them in the official portraits, as she also wore flowers in her hair.